Senators demand Zuckerberg fix Facebook's ad transparency tool

 The letter also noted that Facebook's "central vulnerability" was that it was failing to use human reviewers to prevent this type of fraud.

-Facebook said it was addressing though issues, as a supporter of the Honest Ads Act.
-Rob Leathern, Facebook's director of Product Management, said that the inaccurate "paid for by" labels violate the social network's policies, and it actively looks to remove them.
+Facebook said it's addressing the abuse issues, as a supporter of the Honest Ads Act.
+Rob Leathern, Facebook's director of Product Management, said the inaccurate "paid for by" labels violate the social network's policies, and it actively looks to remove them.

 "We're exploring additional checks to help prevent abuse and will respond to requests from law enforcement and election officials now and in the future if new requirements arise," Leathern said in a statement.